sherwinvishesh/Resume/README.md

 # Resume
-Resume for summer internship 2024

- Just to see the pdf of resume, you can click Resume(S2024).pdf
+Here are the resumes I have used to get internships Feel free to copy the LaTex codes of the resume